Skip to main content

 Industry Context: Luxury Jewelry Market

 Lugano's filing occurred within a luxury jewelry market that remains substantial and growing.
-The global luxury jewelry market was valued at approximately $49.1 billion in 2024, with projections reaching $82.1 billion by 2030.
+The market was valued at $49.1 billion in 2024, with projections reaching $82.1 billion by 2030.
 Alternative estimates place the market at $65.97 billion in 2024 with expected growth at 7.8% CAGR through 2033.

 The Lugano case involves high-value inventory, and consignment arrangements in the diamond trade can complicate ownership tracking, as the missing Scarselli diamond dispute illustrates.